Fetterman Fight: Battle

-The Indians stripped and mutilated the soldiers' bodies before leaving in an apparent mirror of the Sand Creek Massacre of two years before.
+The Indians stripped and mutilated the soldiers' bodies before leaving, possibly mirroring the Sand Creek Massacre of two years before.
 In his report to his superiors, Carrington listed what was discovered at the battlefield the next day: eyes torn out and laid on rocks, noses and ears cut off, teeth chopped out, brains taken out and placed on rocks, hands and feet cut off, and private parts severed.
 The two civilians, Wheatley and Fisher, had their faces smashed into bloody pulp, and Wheatley had been pierced by more than a hundred arrows.
 The last trooper to die in the battle may have been Adolph Metzger, a bugler who used his instrument as a weapon until it was battered shapeless.
 Metzger was the only soldier whose dead body was not mutilated.
 The Indians covered him with a buffalo hide.
-Some historians interpreted that as a tribute to his bravery in standing alone against several armed enemies.
+Some historians interpreted this as a tribute to his bravery in standing alone against several armed enemies.

 Estimates of Indian casualties vary widely.
 Historian Stephen Ambrose said Indian dead totaled ten Lakota, two Cheyenne, and one Arapaho, some of them killed by 'friendly' arrow fire rather than soldier's bullets.
 George Bent, a Cheyenne-Anglo man, said fourteen Indian warriors were killed.
 White Elk said only two Cheyenne were killed, but he saw 50 or 60 Lakota dead – more, he said, than were killed in the Battle of the Little Big Horn ten years later.
 Years later, Red Cloud remembered the names of eleven Oglala who had been killed in the battle.
 Some estimates range up to 160 Indian dead and an equal number wounded.

-Historians do not believe that Indian casualties approached the higher estimates.
-The Plains Indians rarely mounted a direct charge at a foe capable of defense.
-Rather, they struck at the rear and flanks of an opponent, using mounted mobility to probe for weaknesses and attempt to cause disorganization and panic, backing off if they encountered a stout defense, and closing in for the kill when they could do so with little risk of heavy casualties.
+A more recent account lists the names of 21 Indians reported as killed by Native sources, and also says more likely died from their wounds after the fight.